-As a physician, you will probably be easily approved for a loan based on your income, collateral and the fact that a bank wants your other business (savings, checking, CDs or money market accounts).
-But be careful not to borrow in ways that end up compromising your future finances or prevent you from fully benefiting from the capital.
-Here are some of the loan and financing options available to help fund your medical practice.
+You should also take a look at your current finances.
+What terms can you afford to take on?
+But bBe careful not to borrow in ways that end up compromising your future finances or prevent you from fully benefiting from the capital.
+Here are some of the loan and other financing options available to help fund your medical practice.

-You must provide a detailed business plan outlining your business, tax and bank records, and collateral in case you cannot repay the loan.
+You will also need to provide a detailed business plan outlining your business, tax and bank records, and collateral in case you cannot repay the loan.
 Some banks say no to new start-up practices, so check if there is a time- in -business requirement for a certain loan or financing option.

 In addition, it can take 90 days or longer to close on your loan.
 Collateral and liability vary depending on which loan product you choose, so it is vital that you read all the fine print regarding what you will be liable for if the loan goes into default.

-Small business loans provided by alternative lenders typically take less time and their application and approval process may be easier to successfully navigate.
-Alternative lenders also tend to look more at your business potential than your past credit history, so having less than perfect credit is not an issue.
+Small business financing provided by alternative lenders typically take less time to apply and approval process may be easier to successfully navigate.
+Alternative lenders also tend to look at your business potential more than your past credit history, so having less than perfect credit is not an issue.

-However, alternative lenders typically mitigate this added risk for the lender by requiring higher interest rates or shorter repayment periods.
-It is important to understand how your monthly repayment will impact your current revenue and expenses.
+However, alternative lenders typically mitigate this added risk for the lender withby requiring higher rates or shorter term repayment periods.
+It is important to understand how your monthly or remittances will impact your current revenue and expenses.

 Doctors with an M.D. or a D.O. are eligible for a physician mortgage loan.
 Some loans are also available for doctors with a D.P.M. degree or dentists (D.D.S. or D.M.D.).
 If you hold any doctorate in the medical field, it is worth asking your mortgage lender about physician loans to see what your options are.

 Physician mortgages are only available for the purchase or refinance of a primary residence.
 You cannot purchase an investment property or a second vacation home with a doctor loan.